Boyheartbeats/threat-hunting-scenario-tor/README.md

 Searched the DeviceNetworkEvents table for any indication the TOR browser was used to establish connection using any of the known TOR ports.
 On May `19`, `2025`, at `9:37:12` AM, the user account dbwindowsadmin on the device db-defender-lab successfully initiated a network connection to the IP address `150.230.20.28` over TCP port `9001`.
 This connection was made using the executable `tor.exe`, located in the folder `C:\Users\DBWindowsadmin\Desktop\Tor Browser\Browser\TorBrowser\Tor\`.
-TCP port `9001` is commonly used by Tor relays for onion routing traffic, indicating that the Tor Browser was likely active on this system at the time.
-There were a couple connection to sites over `443` as well.

 **Query used to locate events:**